American Bombshell Tawny Jordan Takes the Plunge In A Cleavage-Baring Black Swimsuit On Instagram

 According to the geotag, the outdoor snap was captured somewhere in Greece, but the model didn’t specify the exact location.

 In the caption, Tawny informed her fans that the picture was a throwback one.
-She added that when she looks at her old pictures, her believe strengthens that she doesn’t like to stay in one place for a long time.
+She added that when she looks at her old pictures, she always knew that she doesn’t like to stay in one place for a long time.
 Rather, she prefers to spend her life traveling across the globe.

 Apart from her fans and followers, some of her fellow models also liked and commented on the snap.
 These included Eden Levine, Nathalie Bleicher-Woth, Camilla Gimenez and Jessica Killings, among others.